U.S. flag

 Cerebral MRI of three individuals with DCX-related disorders A. Characteristic bilateral subcortical band heterotopia (*) in a female with heterozygous DCX exon deletion

-• Normal-appearing and/or thickened cerebral cortex with or without simplified gyration
+• May be accompanied by normal-appearing and/or anteriorly predominant thickened cerebral cortex with or without simplified gyration

 Findings may include: